Enrollment & Keeping Aid

 1. Provide three separate loan disclosures to borrowers: one at the point of application, one when the loan is approved and one before the loan is disbursed.

-2. Must have a waiting period of ten business days between the time the borrower receives the final loan disclosure and the time the loan is disbursed.
+2. Have a waiting period of 10 business days between the time the borrower receives the final loan disclosure and the time the loan is disbursed.

 3. Receive a signed self-certification form from the student before disbursing the loan.

-Your lender should provide you with information about these requirements, but if you have questions, contact our office.
+Your lender should provide information about these requirements, but if you have questions, contact our office.

 Withdrawal and the Return to Title IV (Federal) funds

-You may incur a charge for any amount of the Title IV program funds that the school is required to return.
-Also, the requirements for the Title IV program for when a student withdraws are separate from any refund policy the university may have.
+The requirements for the Title IV program for when you withdraw are separate from any refund policy the university may have.
 Therefore, even if you withdraw, you may still owe funds to the school to cover unpaid institutional charges.
+The school may also charge you for any Title IV program funds that the school was required to return.

 For additional information: